-Strategic Initiative Actions 1 .
-Develop and implement a talent strategy В. Identify, attract, recruit, and keep top talent Review total compensation strategy to keep a competitive edge Provide opportunities for growth and development to support staff in reaching their desired career goals 2 .
-Embrace equity, diversity and inclusion (EDI) А. В. Review and refine all people and culture policies and programs to eliminate barriers and create an inclusive workplace Support the development of education and awareness for leaders and staff to foster a culture of equity, diversity, and inclusion 3 .
-Create a positive culture with engaged employees А. В. Develop and implement approaches for employee engagement at the local, regional, and corporate level Build and maintain productive and respectful relationships with labour partners to ensure a positive work environment for staff 4 .
-Foster continuous learning and improvement Support managers to provide ongoing feedback, guidance, and recognition to staff to help them develop in their roles Develop, implement, and continuously improve onboarding, orientation and training programs that focus on enhancing skills to deliver seniors-focused services 5 Innovation to respond to a changing workplace Review health, safety and wellness policies and programs to create a heightened "safety first" and "wellness" culture Develop and implement programs and initiatives to support employee health and well-being
+Strategic Initiative Actions 1.
+Develop and implement a talent strategy A. Identify, attract, recruit, and keep top talentB.
+Review total compensation strategy to keep a competitive edgeC.
+Provide opportunities for growth and development to support staff in reaching their desired career goals 2.
+Embrace equity, diversity and inclusion (EDI) A. Review and refine all people and culture policies and programs to eliminate barriers and create an inclusive workplaceB.
+Support the development of education and awareness for leaders and staff to foster a culture of equity, diversity, and inclusion 3.
+Create a positive culture with engaged employees A. Develop and implement approaches for employee engagement at the local, regional, and corporate levelB.
+Build and maintain productive and respectful relationships with labour partners to ensure a positive work environment for staff 4.
+Foster continuous learning and improvement A. Support managers to provide ongoing feedback, guidance, and recognition to staff to help them develop in their roles B. Develop, implement, and continuously improve onboarding, orientation and training programs that focus on enhancing skills to deliver seniors-focused services 5.
+A. Review health, safety and wellness policies and programs to create a heightened "safety first" and "wellness" cultureB.
+Develop and implement programs and initiatives to support employee health and well-being

-Enabler 2: Employer of choice To be an employer of choice by fostering a culture of innovation that eng ages, empowers, and supports staff Initiative 1: Develop and implement a talent st Action A: Identify, attract, recruit, and retain top talent Ongoing On-going recruitment Monitoring implementation to ensure the recruitment and retention of top talent Time-limited/Projects Expected Completion Review of current recruitment program and processes Q3 2024 (completed) Review of employment offer letters Q2 2025 Review of JD's to ensure they include the key knowledge and skills required Q3 2025 • Review of Job assessments to ensure there are no systemic barriers in the process and are reflective of the desired skills required Q4 2025 Action B: Review of total compensation strategy to maintain a a competitive edge Ongoing Periodic review of total compensation strategy Development of a front-line training program to assist in the advancement of the skills required to move to a different position Time-limited/Projects Expected Completion Review and make necessary adjustments to the salary bands to ensure competitiveness Q2 2023 (completed) Approval of prioritized updated People and Culture Policies Q4 2024 (completed) Implementation of City Council direction regarding executive compensation Q1 2024 (completed) Review of management/exempt benefits programs Q2-2024 (completed)
+Enabler 2: Employer of choice

+To be an employer of choice by fostering a culture of innovation that engages, empowers, and supports staff

+Initiative 1: Develop and implement a talent strategy

+Action A: Identify, attract, recruit, and retain top talent

+- On-going recruitment - Monitoring implementation to ensure the recruitment and retention of top talent

+Time-limited/Projects Expected Completion • Review of current recruitment program and processes Q3 2024 (completed) • Review of employment offer letters Q2 2025 • Review of JD's to ensure they include the key knowledge and skills required Q3 2025 • Review of Job assessments to ensure there are no systemic barriers in the process and are reflective of the desired skills required Q4 2025

+Action B: Review of total compensation strategy to maintain a competitive edge

+- Periodic review of total compensation strategy - Development of a front-line training program to assist in the advancement of the skills required to move to a different position

+Time-limited/Projects Expected Completion • Review and make necessary adjustments to the salary bands to ensure competitiveness Q2-2023 (completed) Approval of prioritized updated People and Culture Policies Q4 2024 (completed) • Implementation of City Council direction regarding executive compensation Q1 2024 (completed) Review of management/exempt benefits programs Q2 2024 (completed)